NZadeh/avalon/README.md

 There are decent instructions [online](http://galaxy-guide.meteor.com/deploy-quickstart.html), but the gist of it is:

+Run `meteor` in the project directory so that the app is built and you can tell whether you need any other dependencies.

 Add a tuple in `settings.json` so that Meteor can connect to MongoDB using the URL that mLab shows, filling in the necessary fields, e.g.: